-The amount of research data is increasing explosively and solutions for storing, sharing, retrieving and reusing the information are important for both the institutions and for developing new research.
-Here you can read about the strategies and find practical examples of good data management.
+The amount of research data is increasing exponential and solutions for storing, sharing, retrieving and reusing the information are important for both the research institutions and for developing new research.
+Here you can read about the strategies and find examples of good data management.

 Research data management (RDM) entails the responsible handling of research data before, during and after the research project.
 This includes processes for collecting, processing, analysing, storing, sharing, archiving and disposing of research data.